JuliaTrustworthyAI/TaijaData.jl/README.md

 ### Choosing a Dataset

-Once you've reviewed the catalog, select a dataset, such as the `synthetic` dataset:
+Once you've reviewed the catalog, select a collection, such as the `synthetic` dataset collection:

 ```julia
 data_catalogue[:synthetic]